gautierenaud/whatthefile/01_File/README.md

 syscall.Syscall(SYS_READ, uintptr(fd), u, uintptr(n))
 ```

-Hopefully, I implemented my file creation in the good way, so the Go police wont come to my home.
+Hopefully, I implemented my file creation in the good way, so the Go police won't come to my home.

 If I run my script, I can see the file created in the proper folder:
 ```bash